-Generally, people need a way to convert video to GIFs, or to record GIFs instead of having to convert videos to the format.
-There is not shortage of tools that can convert a video to a GIF but finding a user friendly app that can convert a GIF to a video isn’t easy.
+Generally, people need a way to convert videos to GIFs or to record GIFs instead of having to convert videos to the format.
+There is no shortage of tools that can convert a video to a GIF but finding a user-friendly app that can convert a GIF to a video isn’t easy.
 If you need to convert a GIF to a video, for whatever reason, we have two app suggestions for you to try.

 GIF to video

 VirtualDub is a pretty old app; it was last updated in 2014; however, you will find that it still works great.
 The app is hosted on SourceForge, which is where you have to download it from.
 This app works perfectly on Windows 10 1809.

 You need the GIF you intend to convert on hand.
 Extract the zipped file you downloaded from SourceForge and run the VirtualDub.exe file inside it.